stksax/zk_rollup/README.md

 run `mocha -p -r ts-node/register 'test2.js'`

 ## merkle tree
-merkle tree's leaf is from public key and balance do the hash, I use poseidon to do the hash
+merkle tree's leaf can generate a root that contain all the account and it's balance inside, merkle tree's leaf is generate from public key and balance, I use poseidon to do the hash, so we just need to give the location of account, his bother leaf, root.
+We can know is it correct or not in a fast way.